mozsearch/mozsearch/docs/newrepo.md

 # Adding a new repository

 The basic steps needed to add a new repository to searchfox are listed below.
-This assumes as a prerequisite that you have set up the Vagrant VM as documented in the [top level README](../README.md).
+This assumes as a prerequisite that you have set up the container as documented in the [top level README](../README.md).

 ## 1. Create a tarball with the git repo

 This is as simple as running `git clone` to clone the repo locally, and then running `tar` and `lz4` to make an lz4-compressed tarball.
-Note that it's best to do this inside your mozsearch folder so that it's automatically mirrored inside the vagrant VM instance for other steps below.
+Note that it's best to do this inside your mozsearch folder so that it's automatically mirrored inside the container instance for other steps below.
 For example:

 ```
 cd $MOZSEARCH